Simultaneous Contact Location and Object Pose Estimation Using Proprioception and Tactile Feedback: RESULTS

 \section{RESULTS}

-\subsubsection{CPFGrasp}
+\subsection{CPFGrasp}

 Over 5 trials of CPFGrasp with the hex key, the mean distance from the calibrated ground-truth contact location was 4.36 mm with a standard deviation of 0.8 mm.
 Fig.~\ref{fig:cpf_hex} shows how CPFGrasp is able to localize contact on the correct face of the grasped tool.
 Initially, the contact locations are initialized by randomly sampling from the surface of the hex key tool.
 After running the CPFGrasp algorithm, the contact particles converge rapidly to the contact surface between the poker and the grasped tool.
 This experiment validates the implementation of external contact localization given the object pose.
-Tab.
-I shows the set of parameters used in this experiment.
+Table~\ref{tab:cpfgrasp_params} shows the set of parameters used in this experiment.

-\subsubsection{SCOPE}
+\subsection{SCOPE}

 To evaluate the efficacy of our approach, we conducted 10 trials where each trial initializes the object poses randomly.
 The parameters that we used for these trials are shown in Table~\ref{tab:seed_8_params}.
-The left pane of Fig.~\ref{fig:seed_8_results} shows the convergence behavior for one of these trials.
+The top pane of Fig.~\ref{fig:results} shows the convergence behavior for one of these trials.
 Due to the relative geometries of the objects, we note that the wrench starts with significantly higher translation error than the poker.
-Despite the large error and high variance of the initial distribution shown in the right pane, SCOPE is able to resolve object pose with low variance in just a few iterations.
-Referring back to the left pane, we see that the translation error of the poker and the wrench are similar after the last step.
+Despite the large error and high variance of the initial distribution shown in the bottom pane, SCOPE is able to resolve object pose with low variance in just a few iterations.
+Referring back to the top pane, we see that the translation error of the poker and the wrench are similar after the last step.
 This indicates that our method has converged to a solution where the tools remain in contact with one another and are at the approximately correct poses.

-We note that the errors shown in Fig.~\ref{fig:seed_8_results} do not converge to exactly zero.
-This issue is further illustrated in Fig.~\ref{fig:Lc_agg} and Table~\ref{tab:ablation}.
-Fig.~\ref{fig:Lc_agg} shows how the contact loss is low for a distribution of translation errors.
+We note that the errors shown in Fig.~\ref{fig:results} do not converge to exactly zero.
+This issue is further illustrated in the right pane of Fig.~\ref{fig:results} and Table~\ref{tab:ablation}.
+Fig.~\ref{fig:results} shows how the contact loss is low for a distribution of translation errors.
 These results imply that there is an inherent ambiguity in the contact formation; i.e., when the tools are in contact and moving together along the poker axis.
 Our method correctly identified this ambiguity across all trials.
-Next, we present the effects of including our various losses and the statistical performance of our method across the trials.
+Next, we present the effects of including our various losses in an ablation study.

-\subsubsection{Ablation}
+\subsection{Ablation}